brittanyjoiner15/eui-event-template/README.md

 # Readme
 ## Happy Hacktoberfest!!

-_I remember my first Hacktoberfest so clearly because I was so intimidated by Git and contributing code to other repos, and I was still VERY early in my coding journey and didn't even know how to code, but enjoyed the experience so much!_
+_I remember my first Hacktoberfest so clearly because I was so intimidated by Git and contributing code to other repos.
+Although I was still very early in my coding journey, I enjoyed the experience so much!

-_Hacktoberfest holds a special place in my heart because it's a great way to get started into coding and comfortable with Github.
-I'm so excited to finally maintain a repo that I can help others experience the same joy I did!_
+Hacktoberfest holds a special place in my heart because it's a great way to get started coding and get comfortable with Github.
+The joy I experienced from maintaining a repo is something I want to spread to others!_

 Want to participate in [Hacktoberfest](https://hacktoberfest.com/)?
 All you have to do is sign up, and then successfully merge 4 pull requests in the month of October!
 Check out our [contributing guidelines](https://github.com/brittanyjoiner15/eui-event/blob/main/contributing.md) and [open issues](https://github.com/brittanyjoiner15/eui-event) to participate from this repo!